 Quick answer

 To make an America's 250th birthday AI video, upload one clear photo of your pet to Starrd's 250 Proof template.
 AI casts your pet as a gravel-voiced spokesanimal in a vintage beer-commercial parody: slow-motion draft horses, a rocking-chair reveal with a cigar, birthday jokes ('She doesn't look a day over two forty-nine'), and a bottle-raised toast as fireworks bloom — 'Stay cold, America.'
-12 seconds, powered by Seedance 2.0 — free to try, no editing.
+12 seconds, powered by Seedance 2.0 — 100 credits (about $5.99), no editing.

 America Turns 250.
 Your Pet Has Some Remarks.